YunoHost-Apps/flood_ynh/doc/DESCRIPTION.md

-Flood is a monitoring service for various torrent clients.
+Flood is a monitoring service for rTorrent.
 It's a Node.js service that communicates with your favorite torrent client and serves a decent web UI for administration.